Percival Lane power station Runcorn: Operations

-The electricity sold by the Mersey Power Company in GWh from 1923–36 was as follows.
 The effect on sales of electricity during depression 1929 to 1933 is demonstrated in the graph.
 The sale of electricity generated an income to the company of £45,930 in 1922 and £72,853 in 1923.
 This gave a surplus of revenue over expenses of £2,863 in 1922 and £15,382 in 1923.
 Subsequent company profits were £32,974 (1925); £59,297 (1926); £65,116 (1927).

 In 1923 another generating station was operated by the company.
 This was the Weston Point gas-fired station comprising two 750 kW gas fired generators.

 National Grid

 Under the terms of the Electricity (Supply) Act 1926 (16-17 Geo.
 5 c.
 51) the Central Electricity Board (CEB) was established.
 The CEB identified high efficiency ‘selected’ power station that would supply electricity most effectively; Percival Lane was designated a selected station.
 The CEB also constructed the national grid (1927–33) to connect power stations within a region.
 Percival Lane was a critical part of the grid as it formed the connecting point between the North West England and North Wales schemes and the Central England scheme.

 The grid enabled the company to provide bulk supplies of electricity to the Mid-Cheshire Electricity Supply Company and to the North Wales Power Company.